getlantern/lantern-sdk/README.md

 </application>
 ```

-3. Update your VpnService to implement LanternService to start forwarding packets to Lantern
+3. Update your VpnService to setup a tunnel with Lantern and start forwarding packets

-4. Implement LanternVpnService in your VpnService class:

 ```kotlin
 class MyVpnService : VpnService(), LanternVpnService {